cabloy/zova/zova-docs/guide/essentials/scope/locale.md

 ## Define language resources

-Taking the module `a-demo` as an example, define the `I18n` language resources of the module:
+Taking the module `demo-basic` as an example, define the `I18n` language resources of the module:

 English: `src/suite/a-demo/modules/a-demo/src/config/locale/en-us.ts`